Managing DaemonSets with Cast AI

 A DaemonSet in Kubernetes ensures that a specific pod runs on all or selected nodes (using Node Selectors and Node Affinity) in a cluster.
 It's typically used for background tasks like logging, monitoring, or networking.

-Generally, CAST AI aims to bin-pack pods as tightly as possible into as few nodes as possible, which can present challenges when increasing DaemonSet requests or adding new DaemonSets.
+Generally, Cast AI aims to bin-pack pods as tightly as possible into as few nodes as possible, which can present challenges when increasing DaemonSet requests or adding new DaemonSets.

 The problem